STANCE AND SETUP

 Each binding needs to be attached to your snowboard at an angle.
 Any binding angled towards the nose (front) of the board is said to have a positive angle.
 Any binding angled towards the tail (back) of the board is said to have a negative angle.
 Any binding placed perpendicular to the length on the board is said to have an angle of zero degrees.
 The factors which determine a snowboarder’s binding angles are comfort, ability level, and riding style.

 Beginners should use a directional stance; this means your snowboard will be set up to travel favourably in one direction.
 As a beginner snowboarder learns the basic skills of snowboarding, the ultimate goal is to start linking turns; this will be easier with a directional stance.
-I suggest you start with an angle of 18 degrees on the front binding, and 0 degrees on the back binding.
+I suggest you start with an angle of 15 to 18 degrees on the front binding, and 0 degrees on the back binding.
 This is a good stance to start with.

 As your skill level progresses you might want to start learning freestyle tricks such as a 180.
 Learning to ride switch really opens the door to freestyle progression.
 To perform a 180 you need to be able to take off or land in switch stance (riding in the opposite direction to your preferred stance).
 By having the back binding at a negative angle (angled towards the tail of your board), you make riding switch significantly easier: this is called duck stance.

 Duck stance is more versatile and opens your body to travel in both directions.
 For this reason duck stance is preferred by many snowboarders.
 If you are trying a duck stance for the first time, start small and see how it feels.
-Most binding angles increment by three degrees; try an angle of negative three, or negative six degrees on the back foot.
+Most binding angles increment by three degrees; try an angle of negative three or negative six degrees on the back foot.
 For a more dramatic effect, try an angle up to negative 15 degrees.
 A lot of snowboarders also find duck stance more comfortable on their knees.

 Always have at least 12 degrees on your front foot; any less will make turn initiation unnecessarily difficult.
 These days the majority of snowboarders will have between 15 and 24 degrees on their front binding and between 0 and negative 15 degrees on their back binding.